jbester/sync/readme.md

 [`semaphores`](http://godoc.org/bitbucket.org/jbester/sync/semaphores "API documentation") package
 --------------------------------------------------------------------------------------------------

 The `semaphores` package provides a go implementation of binary and counting semaphores.
-The underlying implementation is built on the channel primitive.
-As such, it doesn't offer any advantages over using a channel except for readability.
+It is designed to use atomic operations to maintain the semaphore count and a channel to signal waiting threads.

 Installation
 ============